 Online Youth Series on Local Climate Action: Recordings

-(22 May 2020) In April and May 2020, the Cities and Climate Action Forum has hosted a series of weekly online workshops for youth aged 12-18 from all across the country.
+(Updated 29 May 2020) In April and May 2020, the Cities and Climate Action Forum has hosted a series of weekly online workshops for youth aged 12-18 from across the country.
 Each workshop has focussed on a different aspect of local and collaborative climate policy action.
-Find information about upcoming workshops on our Events page and recordings of previous workshops below.
+Find recordings of all of these workshops below.

 April 9, 2020 – Youth Climate Organizing Through Local Councils